AK-Amit-singh/Proactive-Fraud-Risk-Assessment-in-UPI-Transactions/README.md

-# 🚀 Proactive Fraud Risk Assessment in UPI Transactions
+# 🚀 Proactive Fraud Risk Assessment in UPI Transactions ( Using Machine Learning )

 This project is a **full-stack web application** designed to detect fraudulent transactions within India’s **Unified Payments Interface (UPI)** system.
 It leverages a **machine learning backend** to analyze transaction data and a **user-friendly web interface** to display the results, helping identify and flag suspicious activities proactively.